doubledutch/rn-client/README.md

 ## `client.getExhibitors()`

-Returns a Promise which resolves to the exhibitors in the current event.
+Returns a Promise that resolves to the exhibitors in the current event.

 ```javascript
 client.getExhibitors().then(exhibitors => console.log(exhibitors))